Major US stock indexes waver on final day of tumultuous year

 Communications companies held up well in muted trading.
-Facebook rose 1.5% and Google's parent, Alphabet, rose 1%.
+Netflix Inc. rose 3.5% and Google's parent, Alphabet, rose 0.6%.
 A mix of retail and travel-related stocks fell the most.
-Cruise line operator Carnival fell 3.5%.
+Cruise line operator Carnival fell 1.2%.

 Markets were mostly quiet early into the final day of trading for the year.
 Several overseas markets were closed for holidays, and U.S. markets will be closed for New Years Day on Friday.